Stefan Lazarević: Death

-To save the memory of the moment of the passing of the favorite and honored ruler, a stone marker was erected on the place where Despot fell off the horse.
-Saying farewell to their master, his closest associates, who were escorting him at the moment of the accident, built a monument of marble stone, leaving messages of loyalty and respect.
-These inscriptions show the monument was built by Đurađ Zubrović, a nobleman from the territory, to which the hamlet Glava belonged, as well as the knight from Despot's escort.
-Despots Stephanos was buried at Resava.
+To preserve the memory of the passing of the favored and honored ruler, a stone marker was erected at the place where Stefan fell off his horse.
+In saying farewell to their master, his closest associates, who were escorting him at the moment of the accident, built a monument of marble, leaving messages of loyalty and respect.
+These inscriptions show the monument was built by Đurađ Zubrović, a nobleman from the territory, to which the hamlet Glava belonged, as well as a knight from Despot's escort.
+Stefan was buried at Resava.